xhackerino/ColorConverter/README.md

 ## Contact
-If you have any questions or need further assistance, please feel free to contact us at ilia.rakin@student.lab.fi.
+If you have any questions or need further assistance, please feel free to contact me at <a href="mailto:ilia.rakin@student.lab.fi">ilia.rakin@student.lab.fi</a>

 Enjoy converting colors with my converter!

+# Copyright: Rakin Ilia